zenml-io/zenml/examples/step_operator_vertex/README.md

-# Get up and running quickly on Sagemaker
+# Train your model on Vertex AI
-This example shows how you can use the `StepOperator` class to run your training jobs on Sagemaker.
+This example shows how you can use the `StepOperator` class to run your training jobs on [Vertex AI](https://cloud.google.com/vertex-ai).

-Sagemaker offers specialised compute instances to run your training jobs and has a beautiful UI to track and manage your models and logs.
-You can now use ZenML to submit individual steps to be run on compute instances managed by Amazon Sagemaker.
+Vertex AI offers specialised compute to run [custom training jobs](https://cloud.google.com/vertex-ai/docs/training/custom-training) and has a beautiful UI to track and manage your models and logs.
+You can now use ZenML to submit an individual step to run on a managed training job managed on Vertex AI.

 ## Overview
-Here we train a simple sklearn classifier on the MNIST dataset using Amazon Sagemaker.
+Here we train a simple sklearn classifier on the digits dataset using Vertex AI.

 ## Run it locally
 Currently, step operators only work with a local orchestrator but support for cloud orchestrators is on the way soon!

 ### Installation